Silver Spring Employment Attorney Serving Employers and Employees in Maryland

 - Americans with Disabilities Act 1990 – This act protects people with physical or mental disabilities from being discriminated against during the hiring process and while employed.

 - Civil Rights Act 1991 – It clarifies the rules provided for in Title VII and bolsters the rules for the purposes of enforcement.

 Health and Safety Laws

-- Occupational Safety and Health Act – Commonly known as OSHA, this act establishes general safety guidelines for all business as well as setting up specific standards for individual industry needs.
-It also mandates that employers document all accidents that occur on premises and contains rules regarding inspections and penalties for violations of the act.
+- Occupational Safety and Health Act – Commonly known as OSHA, this act establishes general safety guidelines for all businesses as well as setting up specific standards for individual industry needs.
+It also mandates that employers document all accidents that occur on-premises and contains rules regarding inspections and penalties for violations of the act.

 Compensation and Labor Laws